Bond: You expect me to talk Goldfinger?

 Its technical specifications, while impressive, are of little relevance to aficionados.
 Instead, if you had to define its appeal in one blurb, it would this- the watch is manliness defined, period.

-As a purest, I’ve always held men who wear these gold modified models as suspect.
-A man wanting an ornate dress watch would be better served to purchase a gold Oyster Perpetual Day Date or similar IWC, Patek Phillip or Jaeger-LeCoultre offering.
+Aside from the basic stainless steel Submariner, there are also Submariner versions with yellow gold embellishments and blue faces, as well as a 50th anniversary model with a green bezel.
+As a purest, I’ve always held men who wear gold modified models as suspect.
+A man wanting an ornate dress watch would be better served to purchase a gold Oyster Perpetual Day Date or similar IWC, Patek Phillip, Zenith or Jaeger-LeCoultre offering.
+(And please don't get me started with the after-market-bling-jobs I've seen in which diamonds or other precious stones are added to the watch face.
+Trust me, they don't impress.)

 As a point of humor on this, I was once in the middle of a software sales presentation with the owner of a business and his key subordinates, when one his lieutenants cut in, “I don’t know boss, this guy is wearing a Rolex.
 I think he’s going to take us downtown on the price.”